charlesnnanna/myCarousel/README.md

 # myCarousel
-A website I use to test different carousel designs Technologies used will involve
+A website I use to test different carousel designs.
+Technologies used will involve
 * HTML5
 * CSS3